Barry Sanders Award

 3. Chase Brown, Illinois

 A surefire first-rounder in preseason drafts, Texas running back Bijan Robinson lived up to expectations with the best all-around season of any player at the position in 2022.
-In full-PPR leagues, Robinson finished as the FBS leader among running backs with 328.4 FPs, more than 30 ahead of No. 2 Israel Abanikanda from Pitt.
-His 326.4 points also led half-point PPR scoring.
+In full-PPR leagues, Robinson finished as the FBS leader among running backs with 328 FPs, more than 30 ahead of No. 2 Israel Abanikanda from Pitt.
+His fantasy points also led in half-point PPR scoring formats.
 Robinson finished his junior season with 1,580 rushing yards and 18 touchdowns while averaging 6.1 ypc.
 He also caught 19 passes for 314 yards and two scores.
+The Longhorns' runner scored 31.1 FPs against Oklahoma State on Oct.
+22 and 32.3 versus Kansas State on Nov.
+5, likely propelling many CFF teams into the playoffs or a first-round bye.
+Though he was held to a paltry 2.9 FPs against TCU on Nov.
+12, which may have negatively impacted some first-round playoff matchups, he bounced back with an incredible 48.3 FPs against Kansas in the semifinals.
+He followed with 29.9 FPs against Baylor in the CFF finals.

-McBride led the nation with 155.7 RYPG and averaged an eye-popping 7.35 ypc. that ranked No. 7 on the FBS leaderboard among players with at least 40 attempts.
-Like Ibrahim, he missed a game–but unlike the Golden Gophers’ top running back, McBride saved his best for last: 272 rushing yards and one touchdown in the final week of the season (his third 200-yard performance of the year) that surely helped lead many CFF owners to championships.
-Though McBride was an early-round pick in preseason drafts and bestballs, owners may have found some value in Ibrahim given his injury history.
+McBride led the nation with 155.7 RYPG and averaged an eye-popping 7.35 ypc, which ranked No. 7 on the FBS leaderboard among players with at least 40 attempts.
+Like Ibrahim, he missed a game, but unlike the Golden Gophers’ top running back, McBride saved his best for last with 272 rushing yards and one touchdown in the final week of the season (his third 200-yard performance of the year) that surely helped lead many CFF owners to championships.
+Though McBride was an early-round pick in preseason drafts, CFF owners may have found some value in Ibrahim, given his injury history.

-Another value pick, Illinois junior Chase Brown was slowed by injury late in the season but managed to run for 1,643 yards and scored 10 rushing touchdowns in a breakthrough campaign.
+Another value pick, Illinois junior Chase Brown was slowed by injury late in the season but still ran for 1,643 yards and scored 10 rushing touchdowns in a breakthrough campaign.
 Brown ran for at least 100 yards in each of his first nine games and gutted out 140 yards and two touchdowns on Nov.
-19 against Michigan, likely benefitting CFF owners brave enough to start him in semifinal matchups against the stingy Wolverines’ defense.
+19 against Michigan, likely benefitting CFF fanatics brave enough to start him in semifinal matchups against the stingy Wolverines’ defense.
 Brown was also a weapon as a receiver, logging 27 receptions (at least one in each game) for 240 yards and three scores.

 by Nicholas Ian Allen